pomerium/pomerium/docs/configuration/readme.md

 - Type: certificate relative file location `string`
 - Required (if insecure not set)

 Certificates are the x509 _public-key_ and _private-key_ used to establish secure HTTP and gRPC connections.
-Any combination of the above can be used together.
+Any combination of the above can be used together, and are additive.
+Use in conjunction with `Autocert` to get OCSP stapling.

 For example, if specifying multiple certificates at once: